thanpolas/thanpolas.github.com/_posts/javascript/2013-01-31-why-i-dont-like-amd-and-what-i-will-do-about-it.md

 ## About AMD Modules and Require.js
 Defining the dependencies of your files is more than a requirement for a large scale project.
 There simply is no other way you can accomplish maintainability and collaboration between teams.

 However i beg to defer from calling everything a module and certainly i am not fond of AMD and its' derivatives.
+I am a fan of namespaced applications, it's a choice.
+There's no right or wrong there.

 In regards to [Require.js][] specifically, i have stated time and again I am not a big fan.
 It is a very good effort in trying to solve the dependency problem, it's wildly popular and afaik it's the only package that JS developers go to when talking about dependency management.